Distracted Driver Injury Table of Contents

 Pedestrian accident injury cases have seen a dramatic rise in Colorado in the past decade, putting our city on the map as one of the Top 6 Most Dangerous places for pedestrian accidents in the entire country.

 Distracted driving is the number one culprit behind a lot of these avoidable accidents.
-They can be extremely dangerous, and often result in a high percentage of fatalities due to the lack of protection for victims.
+A distracted driving car accident or distracted driving crash can be extremely dangerous, and often result in a high percentage of fatalities due to the lack of protection for victims.

-Distracted Driving Accidents and Wrongful Death in Colorado
+Distracted Driving Crashes and Wrongful Death in Colorado

 What Should You Do if You Have Been Involved in a Distracted Driving Accident?